Building a large database is one of the prerequisites for businesses and organizations to adapt to digital transformation.

 You can even speed up the learning process if you already have some programming experience.

-Becoming a database developer is not a difficult thing.
+Becoming a SQL developer is not a difficult thing.
 The key here is to keep learning and honing your personal skills.

 Technology will always develop, leading to the advancement of the database system.
 Regularly updating new knowledge is always the first choice of employers.